-Mr. Peart has been honored by several organizations and was named Top CEO in Jamaica for financial year 2015.
-He is a member of the Rotary Club of St. Andrew North.
-Mr. Konrad Berry joined

-Mayberry Investments Limited

-at its inception and was one of

-its founding Directors.
-He has

-been the Company Secretary

-since 1985, He served as Finance

-Director 1992-1995, and in 1995

-assumed his present position

-of Executive Vice Chairman.

-Mr. Berry currently serves

-as a Director of Caribbean

-Producers (Jamaica) Limited.
+Mr. Konrad Berry joined Mayberry Investments Limited at its inception and was one of its founding Directors.
+He has been the Company Secretary since 1985, He served as Finance Director 1992-1995, and in 1995 assumed his present position of Executive Vice Chairman.
+Mr. Berry currently serves as a Director of Caribbean Producers (Jamaica) Limited.